 - Roll each dough ball in granulated sugar and place on the baking sheets.
 You should be able to fit 6 dough balls per sheet.

 - Bake cookies for 5 minutes and then rotate the baking sheets.
 Bake another 5 minutes.
 The cookies will puffed, cracked, and just set around edges.

 - Remove the pans from the oven and bang them down against the counter HARD to cause the cookies to fall – this will form nice cracking!
 (Warn your housemates before doing this if you want to avoid scaring the pants off of them, like I often do to my partner)

-- Let cool on baking sheets.
+- Let cookies cool fully on baking sheets before moving them.